morota/MODNUT2022/README.md

 * _Depth_2021.png
 * _Depth_2021.csv

-Upload them to your google drive, and open 2022MODNUT_dairycow.ipynb.
+Upload them to your google drive.
+Inside of your google drive, right-click on file 2022MODNUT_dairycow.ipynb and then select Open with -> Colaboratory.
+If this is your first time using Google Colaboratory, a new page will show up asking you to install it.